List of Sakura Wars characters: Gemini Sunrise

+Fourth installment protagonist heroine.
 A cheerful but clumsy cowgirl who traveled from Texas to New York on her master's dying wish.
 She begins the game as the theater's cleaning girl who has dreams of one day performing and becoming a part of the Star Division and becoming a proper lady in the process.
 She has a very bright and friendly personality though she is prone to daydreaming.
 Gemini attempts to fit in with the people of New York but has a hard time due to her cowgirl personality.
 Because of this, she gets easily depressed whenever the other citizens see her as nothing more as a country hick, even considering moving back to Texas.
 Being trained as a samurai, she has a great love and respect for the Japanese culture and would love to travel to Japan herself someday.

 She has a split-personality named Geminine who is aggressive and focused on avenging her master but honors the samurai code.
 Geminine was supposed to be a living person, however Gemini was the only one born and is described as having two hearts in one body.
 Geminine sometimes dominated the body when she was training with her master, though Gemini herself never knew of her existence until she got to New York where Geminine would dominate the body more often (which is mostly due to Gemini's depression).
 She has a white horse named Rally (Larry in the English-language version) that she keeps in her apartment but will occasionally ride him around New York.
 Gemini wields both a katana and a Colt Single Action Army revolver.
 Gemini is the main character of Sakura Wars V: Episode 0 as she saves Texas and makes her way to New York.